-April DeConick holds the Isla Carroll and Percy E. Turner Professorship in New Testament and Early Christianity at Rice University, and is Chair of the Department of Religion.
+April DeConick holds the Isla Carroll and Percy E. Turner Professorship in New Testament and Early Christianity at Rice University, Department of Religion.
 She received her Ph.D. from the University of Michigan in 1994 in the Department of Near Eastern Studies.
 Since then, she has studied, written and taught on a range of topics revolving around the silenced voices of religious people and the communities that were left behind or discarded when Christianity emerged in the first four centuries ce as a new religion.
 She is the co-founder and executive editor of a new academic journal called Gnosis: Journal of Gnostic Studies published by a very prestigious publishing house in Europe.
 She founded and chaired for years the Mysticism, Esotericism and Gnosticism group in the Society of Biblical Literature and is now Chair of the Nag Hammadi and Gnosticism group.
 She is most noted for her writing on the Gospel of Judas when she challenged sensationalism generated by the National Geographic Society that wrongly claimed that Judas is a gnostic hero in this text and that his heroics would rewrite our understanding of early Christianity.
 Instead, her work shows that Judas remains demonic in the Gospel of Judas, just as he is in the New Testament gospels.
 Her work on this text was so instrumental that she appeared in CNN’s documentary on the Gospel of Judas that premiered in 2015 on the TV series "Finding Jesus".
 Her most recent book, The Gnostic New Age, has won an award from the Figure Foundation for the best book to be published by an university press in philosophy and religion.
 It is tradition that the Figure Foundation composes a koan for each book to receive this award and publishes it on the front page.
 The koan for The Gnostic New Age reads: “that square be squared”.
 If you have any insight into the meaning of this koan, she would love to hear it.

 RELI 112 Comparing Christianities